Generic name: glycopyrrolate (oral/injection) [ GLY-koe-PIE-roe-late ]

 Glycopyrrolate may also be used for purposes not listed in this medication guide.

-You should not use glycopyrrolate if you have urination problems, a blockage in your stomach or intestines, severe constipation, severe ulcerative colitis or toxic megacolon, glaucoma, or myasthenia gravis.
+You should not use glycopyrrolate if you have urination problems, a blockage in your stomach or intestines, severe constipation, severe ulcerative colitis or toxic megacolon, glaucoma, myasthenia gravis, or active bleeding with heart and blood circulation problems.

 Before taking this medicine